 A laboratory diagnosis is necessary to confirm the presence of this mite.

-What to do if you find or suspect presence of an exotic parasite or pest in your apiary
+If you find or suspect the presence of an exotic parasite or pest in your apiary

-It is important that when an exotic parasite or pest is found or even suspected to be present in an apiary that it is not spread to another apiary.
+When an exotic parasite or pest is found or even suspected to be present in an apiary it must not spread to another apiary.

 - Collect a specimen of the parasite or pest and place it in a small jar of methylated spirits.
 Keep the jar in a cool, safe place away from sunlight.
 Don't mail or forward any samples until advised by one of our apiary officers.
 Never take live specimens from the apiary as this may help to spread the parasite or pest.